rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

     - Outer left space acts as Esc when tapped.
   - Inner right space activates the number layer.
     - On this layer, inner left space acts as backspace when tapped.
-    - Holding the left homming key activates the primary function layer (F1-F9).
+    - Holding the key below the left pinky activates the primary function layer (F1-F9).
-    - Holding the key below the left homming key activates the secondary function layer (F10-F12).
+    - Holding the key below the left ring finger activates the secondary function layer (F10-F12).
     - Holding the right pinky key activates the shifted version of the numpad, allowing single-hand navigation.
       - Double tapping this key sends comma instead of dot.
   - Holding both outer space keys will activate the maintenance layer.
-- The key below the left homming key activates the accentuation layer.
-  - This works in the symbol layer as well.
-- The key below the right homming key activates the operations layer.
-  - This works in the number layer as well.
 - The keys in the two center columns and the keys in the extreme top left and right are used only in the base layer.
 - All symbols are conveniently placed for programming.